DevOps — Building Operational Excellence

 Our DevOps services

-As one of the most important fundamentals of a DevOps culture, Continuous Integration enables a fast-paced and safe development environment.
+As one of the most important fundamentals of a DevOps culture, continuous integration enables a fast-paced and safe development environment.
 Its goal is to introduce small changes to the code base with separate pipelines.
-These can then be individually tested and merged into master.03
+These can then be individually tested and merged into the main branch.
+By using branch-based deployments, every feature we develop gets its own working set of services to be tested against.
+This significantly improves our Quality Assurance process, and allows our clients to preview features while they’re still in development.03

-Continuous Delivery is an extension of the Continuous Integration approach with the intention of simplifying deployments.
-Although they used to be labor-intensive events that would normally take place outside of business hours, now they are made much more frequent in a CD environment and executed in a parallel fashion.
-This increases speed, reduces costs and improves the quality of the product.
-In an additional step, deployments can also be automated to instantly put new features and changes live.
+Continuous delivery aims to increase the speed and reliability of deployments.
+Although they used to be labor-intensive events that would normally take place outside of business hours, we have made deployments more frequent and safer using source-controlled pipeline automation, canary or rolling deployments, and automated testing.
+This increases speed, reduces costs and improves the quality of the product.04